Fighting Charges With a

 When someone is arrested for domestic violence charges, the District Attorney often files charges despite the fact that the victim says they do not want to press charges and sometimes even if the victim recants their statement.
 There does not need to be other witnesses or other evidence beyond what police officers recorded in their report during the time of arrest.
 Additionally, there do not need to be any substantial injuries, or even any injuries at all.

 That is why you need to hire a Vista domestic violence defense attorney as soon as you have been arrested, even if you believe your partner would never press charges against you.
-Since the D.A. does reject some domestic violence cases, you want your side presented as soon as possible before the D.A. makes a filing decision in your case.
+Since the D.A. does reject some San Diego domestic violence cases, you want your side presented as soon as possible before the D.A. makes a filing decision in your case.
 This is just one way I can help you fight the charges whether you and your partner are reconciling or in the middle of a messy breakup.

 This means that even if you and your spouse or other type of partner have reconciled, the case will likely go forward, and you will need a skilled Vista domestic violence defense lawyer to help you.
 Even if the allegations are false, you may still be charged and forced to defend yourself in court.
 An attorney experienced with complex domestic battery cases is essential to obtain the best result based on both the facts and law.

-The sooner you hire me as your domestic violence lawyer, the sooner I can begin working on your behalf to have the charges dropped, reduced or to fight the charges in court or arrange for a plea bargain to minimize your sentence.
+The sooner you hire me as your domestic violence defense attorney, the sooner I can begin working on your behalf to have the charges dropped, reduced or to fight the charges in court or arrange for a plea bargain to minimize your sentence.
 In some cases, I may contact the District Attorney long before your first court date is scheduled in order to provide statements or other evidence on your behalf to show the charges should be reduced or dropped.

 You Can Fight and Win Against These Charges

 In many cases, each party involved will have drastically different stories and your story may be just as credible, if not more so, than the alleged victim.
-And while medical records can back up a victim’s claim that they were injured, they can also often backup the defendant’s claim that they were acting in self defense, which can serve as a total defense to these charges in some cases.
+And while medical records can back up a victim’s claim that they were injured, they can also often backup the defendant’s claim that they were acting in self defense, which can serve as a total criminal defense to these charges in some cases.

 There are many different defenses to these charges and it is up to you and your Vista domestic violence defense lawyer to determine the right course of action for your case based on the specific facts and laws involved in your situation.
 Some of the most common defenses include: